QuartermindGames/hei/README.md

 </div>

 A collection of relatively small utility libraries written in C11 that can be used as the foundation for various applications, perhaps more ideally games.
 Includes APIs for dealing with images, graphics, models, IO and much more.

-Originally created around 2014/2015 as a support library for another game, it's since found a new life supporting both the [Yin Game Engine](https://www.hogsy.me/p/yin.html) and [OpenHoW](https://github.com/TalonBraveInfo/OpenHoW) projects.
+Originally created around 2014/2015 as a support library for another game, it's since found a new life supporting both [APE Tech](https://hogsy.itch.io/ape-tech) and other projects.
+If you've found the library useful for anything, then let me know!

 **Keep in mind this is likely far from the most efficient library in the world.
 If performance is a big priority for you then I would highly recommend looking elsewhere!**